silnrsi/font-awami/README.txt

 As this font is distributed at no cost, we are unable to provide a commercial level of personal technical support.
 The font has, however, been through some testing on various platforms to be sure it works in most situations.
-In particular, it has been tested and shown to work on Windows 7, Windows 8 and Windows 10.
+In particular, it has been tested and shown to work on Windows 10.
 Graphite capabilities have been tested on Graphite-supported platforms.

 If you do find a problem, please do report it through the website: http://software.sil.org/awami/support.